-- Up to \$800,000 total will be awarded for rapid-response research grants in 2008. - The maximum amount for a single grant is \$150,000 with a maximum funding period of up to 12 months.
+- Up to \$1.675 million total will be awarded for rapid-response research grants, with the majority of funds in this CFP focused on physical activity studies. - The maximum amount for a single grant is \$150,000, with a maximum funding period of 12 months.